HarisMajeed05/Object-Defect-Detection/README.md

 # Defect Detection, Training and Deployment

 Detects normal vs defective objects (fruit, bottles, or anything else with a visible good/bad distinction) using a custom trained YOLO model.
-Same CPU-first training pipeline as the coin detection project, checkpointing, Ctrl+C safe resume, GPU toggle, plus a script to collapse any multi-class defect dataset down to a simple binary normal/defect scheme.
+Ctrl+C safe resume, GPU toggle, plus a script to collapse any multi-class defect dataset down to a simple binary normal/defect scheme.

-## About the VEO3 angle in the reference material

-Worth being upfront about this: the LinkedIn post that inspired this project shows Google DeepMind's Veo3 (a video generation model) being used to create the demo footage, real industrial defect footage at that quality and variety is genuinely hard to get access to.
-This project does not attempt to generate synthetic training footage, that's a different, much larger effort involving a video generation model, frame extraction, and manual labeling of generated content.
-Instead, this points you at real, existing labeled datasets below, and gives you the tools to train on them or on your own photos.

 ## 1. Setup